AdobeDocs/experience-manager-cloud-service.en/help/onboarding/aem-cs-team-product-profiles.md

 >[!NOTE]
 >
->Every user assigned to an AEM as a Cloud Service product profile has (read only) access to Cloud Manager.
+>Every user assigned to an AEM as a Cloud Service product profile has read-only access to Cloud Manager via the **Cloud Manager User** role.
+>
+>Users with only the **Cloud Manager User** role can log into Cloud Manager and navigate to the AEM author environments (if they exist) by using the **Programs** menu options.
+The **Cloud Manager User** role is not sufficient to access program details.
+If such access is needed, users must be granted additional roles by their system administrator.

 >[!TIP]
 >